projet-info-2A-ensai-grp4/MagicSearch-2A/doc/suivi/semaine9-2025.23.10.md

 ### Nom Prénom élève 5
 Charles Ozeel
 - ras
-- [ ] add CRUD methods to AbstractDao.py file,
+- [x] add CRUD methods to AbstractDao.py file,
-- [ ] Find each filter method we can add
+- [ ] thinking about how implement the filter dao method and if I should share the function between multiples functions and business-dao layer or not.

 ## Backlog
 > Liste des tâches en attente de prise en charge.